Vini72SH/DataStructures/README.md

 ## Installation

 To use any of the data structures in this repository, simply clone the repository to your local machine or download the header and implementation.
+Make sure you include the header correctly in your project and statically link it through the compiler..